-The sequencing of development occurring on particular parcels in the Plan area will trigger the requirement for lift stations, the gravity trunk and the forcemain to the lagoon.
 Additional information regarding the development triggers and sequencing of sanitary servicing is included in Section 3.0 of Appendix C.

-Principles for Utilities:
+Principles for Sanitary:

-- Provide the efficient provision of sanitary services to the Plan area that prioritizes the adequate servicing of Planning Areas. - Identify sanitary servicing requirements for Outline Plans. - Identify sanitary servicing connections for Future Development Areas.
+- Provide for the efficient delivery of sanitary services to the Plan area in a manner that prioritizes the adequate servicing of its Planning Areas and Servicing Units. - Identify sanitary servicing requirements for Outline Plans. - Identify sanitary servicing connections for the Future Study Area.

-- 6.7.1.1 The sanitary distribution system shall be designed in accordance with the County's General Municipal Servicing Standards. - 6.7.1.2 Sanitary distribution systems shall align with the County's IMP in effect at the time of development and subsequent approved County studies. - 6.7.1.3 Where initiatives involve cross boundary solutions, the County shall work with the Airport Authority to identify existing sanitary services that could be extended to service the Plan area. - 6.7.1.4 The sanitary servicing system should generally align with Figure 8. - 6.7.1.5 The County should work with neighbouring municipalities and utility operators to identify existing sanitary services that could be extended to service the Plan area. - 6.7.1.6 The County may consider alternative sanitary servicing options that demonstrate cost efficiency to the County without undermining the service delivery for the overall planned development of the Plan area.
+- 6.7.1.1 The sanitary distribution system shall be designed in accordance with the County's General Municipal Servicing Standards. - 6.7.1.2 Sanitary distribution systems shall align with the County's IMP in effect at the time of development and subsequent approved County studies. - 6.7.1.3 Where initiatives involve solutions that cross the boundary between the Airport and the Plan area, the County shall work with the Airport Authority to identify existing sanitary services that could be extended to service the Plan area. - 6.7.1.4 The sanitary servicing system should generally align with Figure 9. - 6.7.1.5 The County shall collaborate with the Airport Authority and the ACRWC to finalize long-term solutions for the provision of sanitary infrastructure to service the Plan area. - 6.7.1.6 The County should work with neighbouring municipalities and other sanitary utility operators to identify existing sanitary services that could be extended to service the Plan area. - 6.7.1.7 The County may consider alternative sanitary servicing options that demonstrate cost efficiency to the County without undermining the service delivery for the overall planned development of the Plan area. - 6.7.1.8 Prior to any development and in conjunction with the preparation of Outline Plans for any portion of the Plan area, a detailed Engineering Design Brief for sanitary servicing and other engineering reports deemed necessary by the County must be prepared by the developer and accepted by the County.
+The Engineering Design Brief shall be used to guide the design of sanitary infrastructure servicing for each Outline Plan area.